 Mr. Hobby has been a director of NRG since March 2006.
 Mr. Hobby is the Managing Partner of Genesis Park, L.P., a Houston-based private equity business specializing in technology and communications investments which he founded in 1999.
 Mr. Hobby routinely provides management and governance services to Genesis Park portfolio companies.
-He previously served as the Chief Executive Officer of Alpheus Communications, Inc., a Texas wholesale telecommunications provider from 2004 to 2011, and as Former Chairman of CapRock Services Corp., the largest provider of satellite services to the global energy business from 2002 to 2006.
+He served as Chief Executive Officer and a director of Genesis Park Acquisition Corp. from November 2020 until August 2021.
+He previously served as the Chief Executive Officer of Alpheus Communications, Inc., a Texas wholesale telecommunications provider, from 2004 to 2011, and as Former Chairman of CapRock Services Corp., the largest provider of satellite services to the global energy business, from 2002 to 2006.
 From November 1992 until January 2001, he served as Chairman and Chief Executive Officer of Hobby Media Services and was Chairman of Columbine JDS Systems, Inc. from 1995 until 1997.
 Mr. Hobby is former Chairman of the Houston Branch of the Federal Reserve Bank of Dallas and the Greater Houston Partnership and is former Chairman of the Texas Ethics Commission.
-He was an Assistant U.S. Attorney for the Southern District of Texas from 1989 to 1992, Chief of Staff to the Lieutenant Governor of Texas, Bob Bullock and an Associate at Fulbright & Jaworski from 1986 to 1989.
+He was an Assistant U.S. Attorney for the Southern District of Texas from 1989 to 1992, Chief of Staff to the Lieutenant Governor of Texas, Bob Bullock, and an Associate at Fulbright & Jaworski from 1986 to 1989.
+Mr. Hobby has been a director of Flotek Industries.
+Inc. since March 2019 and is a member of the Governance and Nominating and Compensation Committees.

-Mr. Hobby joined the Board following the Company's acquisition of Texas Genco, LLC in which he served on its board of directors, and as a result brings historical and present context to the Company's ongoing business endeavors in the Texas region.
-The Board also values his entrepreneurial, financial and M&A expertise in evaluating the Company's growth initiatives, as well as his involvement in the Houston and greater Texas community, which is the Company's principal market.
+Mr. Hobby brings historical and present context to the Company's ongoing business endeavors in the Texas region.
+The Board values his entrepreneurial, financial and mergers and acquisitions (M&A) expertise in evaluating the Company's growth initiatives, as well as his involvement in the Houston and greater Texas community, which is the Company's principal market.